 Collaboration platform for assessment and certification of AI for autonomous driving

 openGENESIS is a collaborative platform with the mission to provide knowledge, methods and tools for the assessment of artificial intelligence (AI) that is used within autonomous driving applications.
 Before deployment onto public roads, learning algorithms must be proven safe and roadworthy.
-However, our current understanding of AI’s complex functionality is limited, especially in relation to machine learning algorithms. openGENESIS will provide both public and regulatory authorities with approaches to help them deal with the challenges of AI approval and certification.
+However, our current understanding of AI’s complex functionality is limited, especially in relation to machine learning algorithms. openGENESIS provides both public and regulatory authorities with approaches to help them deal with the challenges of AI approval and certification.

 openGENESIS drives and supports the investigation of an understandable, verifiable and certifiable AI.
 This includes the adoption of functional safety approaches to symbolic and subsymbolic AI, as well as the development of new methods and metrics for the verification of neuronal networks.
-Approaches regarding the assessment of performance, robustness and comprehensibility will be compiled.
+Approaches regarding the assessment of performance, robustness and comprehensibility are compiled.
 In addition, an open data set is planned to be shared to enable research based on realistic cases and safety relevant challenges.
 Finally, social concerns should also be considered relating to the certification of learned algorithms.

 openGENESIS provides a convenient and legal framework with lean and efficient structures.
 It is ensured by the Eclipse Foundation, which hosts the working group of openGENESIS.
 The collaborative platform also provides a flexible setting for openGENESIS spotlight projects (GSLP) to solve specific challenges in the community.